Cass County, Nebraska

 Cass County is a county in the U.S. state of Nebraska.
-As of the 2010 United States Census, the population was 25,241.
+As of the 2020 United States census, the population was 26,598.
 Its county seat and largest city is Plattsmouth.
-The county was formed in 1855, and was named for General Lewis Cass.
+The county was formed in 1855, and was named for General Lewis Cass, an American military officer, politician, and statesman.

-Cass County is included in the Omaha-Council Bluffs, NE-IA Metropolitan Statistical Area.
+Cass County is included in the Omaha–Council Bluffs metropolitan area.

 In the Nebraska license plate system, Cass County is represented by the prefix 20 (it had the 20th-largest number of vehicles registered in the county when the license plate system was established in 1922).

 Geography

 Cass County lies on the east side of Nebraska.
 Its east boundary line abuts the west boundary line of the state of Iowa, across the Missouri River.
 According to the US Census Bureau, the county has an area of 566 sqmi, of which 557 sqmi is land and 8.4 sqmi (1.5%) is water.